-- 1. Insufficient evidence for vaccination of children on chemotherapy with any meningococcal vaccine. - 2.
-Children who did not receive all dose(s) recommended prior to the start of immunosuppression should continue where they stopped based on a catch-up schedule.
-Vaccination may be initiated six months or more after chemotherapy OR when scheduled in school.

-Children with asplenia, complement deficiency and certain other high risk conditions should be considered for ACYW and MenB vaccines.
-These children are also eligible for booster doses (see NACI).
+- 1. Insufficient evidence for vaccination of children on chemotherapy with any meningococcal vaccine. - Children who did not receive all dose(s) recommended prior to the start of immunosuppression should complete their vaccination based on a catch- up schedule.
+Vaccination may be initiated six months or more after chemotherapy OR when scheduled according to the provincial schedule (e.g. school-based vaccination in adolescents) - 3.
+Children with asplenia or splenic disorders including sickle cell disease or hemoglobinopathies, complement deficiency and certain other high risk conditions (as per NACI criteria) or who have received 22 Gy or higher of radiation to the spleen should receive the ACYW and MenB vaccines, regardless of prior vaccine history.
+These children are also eligible for booster doses (see APPHON asplenia guideline).

-Invasive infections by capsulated bacteria may represent severe complications during chemotherapy ^{8,9}.
+Invasive infections by capsulated bacteria may represent severe complications during chemotherapy .
 There is limited experience on the use of vaccinations for Meningococcus.
 Effective prevention remains based on prompt antibiotic treatment of febrile at-risk patients and isolation measures to prevent contact especially during periods of severe neutropenia.